-- Hypervigilance doesn't help you make predictions, or prepare you to cope with
+Hypervigilance doesn't help you make predictions, or prepare you to cope with difficulty.

-- Hypervigilance may cause you to make mistakes, and to confuse harmlessness
+Hypervigilance may cause you to make mistakes, and to confuse harmlessness with dangerousness.

-- Hypervigilance may make you fatigued and accident prone, creating potential
+Hypervigilance may make you fatigued and accident prone, creating potential new hazards.

 Why doesn't hypervigilance protect me from danger?

 There is no way to prepare for unknown danger by scanning for it or bracing yourself against it.
 This is because nothing in the future ever happens exactly the way we imagine it to be.
 Sometimes it's worse, sometimes it's better, but it is always unknown.
 If you want to calmly plan for something that might be beneficial to you in the future, go ahead, that's ok.
 But such purposeful preparation doesn't require fear or anxiety, it requires action.
 And that quality of responsiveness is very different than hypervigilance.

 What would I be doing or thinking instead?